Occupational Therapy Utilizing Equine Movement (Hippotherapy)

 Social emotional skills are challenged through interaction and communication within the team.
 The team includes our equine partners, 1 leader and sometimes a side-walker, and the therapist.
 We utilize social emotional tools like books, games and horse care activities to treat social-emotional skills.

-Occupational therapy sessions utilizing equine movement are typically run in groups of either 8 or 14 sessions based on the four seasons.
+Occupational therapy sessions utilizing equine movement are typically run in groups of either 8-9 or 15-16 sessions based on the four seasons.
 For new patients this includes a 1 hour video consultation prior to initial evaluation at the farm.
-For returning patients this includes a 1 hour video progress consultation after one season begins and before the next begins.
+For returning patients this includes a 1 hour video or clinic based progress consultation after one season begins and before the next begins.

 Pricing